bolt/docs/docs/fields/set.md

 The configuration of a Set field consists of a few parts:

- - The 'key', used to identify the entirety of the set.
+ - The 'key', used to identify the name of the set field.
  - `type: set` to define it as a set type.
  - Other optional values, like in other field types (like 'label' or 'group').
- - A `fields` key, that contains one or more sub-fields like `text`, `image`, `html` and `select`.
+ - A `fields` key, that contains one or more sub-fields, for example `text`, `image`, `html` and `select`.

 A straighforward example can look like this: